UCO Bank Concurrent Auditor Online Empanelment for the period 01.10.2020 to 30.09.2021. Last date for submission of application is 30.09.2020

 (iv) The concurrent auditors should adhere to the audit coverage strictly as per the scope as may be decided by the Bank from time to time.

 (v) The concurrent auditors should not undertake any other activities / assignment on behalf of the branch or unit, other than the activities for which they are engaged, without obtaining the concurrence of the Head Office, Audit & Inspection Department in writing.

 (c) Period of Audit/Assignment:

-External Audit firms empanelled/selected would be engaged for a period of one year i.e. from 01.10.2016 to 30.09.2017 for the branches/offices identified for monthly concurrent audit.
+External Audit firms empanelled/selected would be engaged for a period of one year i.e. from 01.10.2020 to 30.09.2021 for the branches/offices identified for monthly/Quarterly concurrent audit.

 (d) Performance Review:

-The performance of the empanelled firms would be periodically reviewed, at least once a year and if found unsatisfactory, the Bank may remove the name of the Concurrent Audit firm from the panel of the bank for a minimum period of two years.
+The performance of the engaged firms would be periodically reviewed, at least once a year and if found unsatisfactory, the Bank may remove the name of the Concurrent Audit firm from the panel of the Bank.

-The empanelled firms may be de-empanelled at the Bank’s sole discretion.
-If the performance of the concurrent auditor is found unsatisfactory or any serious act of omission or commission is noticed in their working, their engagement may be cancelled at any point of time.
-If felt necessary, the matter may be reported to ICAI and/or RBI/IBA for necessary action.
+The engaged firms may be de-engaged at the Bank’s sole discretion.
+If the performance of the Concurrent Auditor is found unsatisfactory or any serious act of omission or commission is noticed in their working, their engagement may be cancelled at any point of time.
+If felt necessary, the matter may be reported to ICAI and/or RBI/IBA for necessary action

 (g) Documents to be submitted with the application.

 No documents need to be submitted with online application.
 But in the event of any Firm being selected for engagement as concurrent auditor of any of our branches, they are required to furnish printed copy of online application duly signed by the authorised person, self attested photocopies of all documents along with Original documents in support of their credentials furnished in application to their respective Field Inspectorate for verification and record.
 The originals will be returned after verification.